Bank Uses Big Data to Reduce Costs and Complexity

 Full capacity analysis leads to better understanding of complex and inefficient technology investments

-When you’ve grown so big, sometimes it’s hard to keep track of everything that’s going on.
-A multinational banking corporation had technology investments that were increasingly complex and inefficient.
-Although they knew they had lots of data that might point to the source of the problem, they weren’t sure how to use the data to reduce complexity and save costs.
+When a business experiences massive growth, it’s often hard to keep track of everything.
+A multinational bank's technology investments over the years had become increasingly complex and inefficient.
+Though they knew existing data might point to the source of the problem, they weren’t sure how to leverage that data to reduce complexity and save costs.

-Because of our deep understanding of not only big data analytics, but also networking and virtualization, we were in an excellent position to provide the bank the capacity analytics they needed.
-After an initial technology briefing, we dived into the bank’s existing tools and capabilities.
-Then in an in-depth, collaborative workshop, we matched up the needs of the bank to our capabilities.
+Because of our deep understanding of big data analytics — combined with extensive networking and virtualization expertise — we were in an excellent position to deliver the capacity analytics the bank needed.
+After an initial technology briefing, we dove into the bank’s existing tools and capabilities.
+Through an in-depth, collaborative workshop, we then aligned the bank's needs with our data and analytics capabilities.

-Much of the work of a big data engagement, and an often-overlooked aspect of big data analytics, is the data engineering needed before the data science can be applied.
-While companies are increasingly “offshoring” big data work, our in-house engineering team had the people and resources to perform complex analyses and engineer across a number of network layers and technologies.
-We were able to extract, clean and integrate network data from a variety of disparate sources to provide the bank a detailed Network Traffic Assessment.
+A good amount of data engineering, which is oft overlooked and comprises the majority of any data engagement, needed to be completed before the data science could be applied.
+While companies are increasingly “offshoring” big data work, WWT's in-house Data Analytics & AI team team had the people and resources to perform complex analyses and engineering across a number of network layers and technologies.
+We were able to extract, clean and integrate network data from a variety of disparate sources to develop and deliver a detailed Network Traffic Assessment.

-In addition to performing the analysis, we’re providing training to the bank’s own engineers so they can apply these kinds of techniques for their next project and be increasingly self-sufficient going forward.
+In addition to the analysis, we trained bank engineers to apply these same kinds of techniques to their next project so they could be self-sufficient going forward.